Children's & Grandchildren's Trust

-Our website continues to attract a lot of attention and I thank our webmaster, Wayne Cribb, for his work.
-It can be accessed at www.evsayouthtrust.org.nz While the domain name is outdated it is well known within the Vietnam veteran community and we will not be changing it.
+Our website attracts a lot of attention and I thank our webmaster, Wayne Cribb, for his work.
+It can be accessed at www.evsayouthtrust.org.nz.
+While the domain name is outdated it is well known within the Vietnam veteran community and we will not be changing it.

 The Trust is in good shape.
 We can face the future with confidence.